icicle-lang/icicle-lang.github.io/guide/introduction.md

 title: The Icicle Streaming Query Language Guide
 ---

+This User Guide is a Work in Progress.

-Icicle is a strongly typed pure query language that compiles to C.
+Icicle is a strongly typed pure query language that compiles to C. The Icicle runtime provides both _batch_ and _streaming_ query execution exploiting the compiler code, and supports different file formats and querying aspects like snapshots or requesting particular entities at certain times.
-Icicle is designed to help businesses with their data science and marketing workflows;
-unify batch and streaming queries; supercharge collaboration within an organisation.

 In this guide, you can learn: